 Started in the flamboyant French Gothic style known as rayonnant (examples: Ste.
-Chapelle and Notre Dame in Paris), it’s adorned by hundreds of intricate spires, thousands of statues, and radiating rose windows.
+Chapelle and Notre Dame in Paris), it’s adorned by radiating rose windows and hundreds of intricate spires.
 Maybe, more than you’d see in other Gothic churches.
 You can inspect its decorations—the most elaborate I’ve seen in a Gothic church—if you go up to its roof.
 From there, you can watch the life on the street or catch glimpses of the cathedral reflected in buildings around it.

 Just as over the top is the Milanese Galleria.
 Built in the 1860s, it may be the first shopping center in the world.
 It houses some of Italy’s oldest businesses.
 Walk through it from the Piazza del Duomo and you’ll find yourself at another piazza where La Scala is located.
 It is the world’s premier opera house.

 Commercialism is rampant in and around the Duomo.
 I’ve never seen billboards as many or as big as they have here.
 All touting one product or another, many of them made in Italy .
 On our visit, a gigantic screen constantly flashes colorful advertisement videos featuring the young and beautiful.

 When you get hungry after going up the Duomo’s roof and you’re watching your tourist dollars or a craving for American hamburger hits you, walk a few paces to the largest McDonald’s outlets in Europe .
 Three of them are concentrated within a few blocks.